 The Bottom Line

-THE FOUNDER FUNNEL OS is FORKOFF's productization of that insight: four blocks that compound, five layers that compress one founder into five funnels, seven content types that produce 80% of the lift, four pricing models that determine whether the system is sustainable.
+THE FOUNDER FUNNEL OS is FORKOFF's productization of that insight: four blocks that compound, five layers that compress one founder into five funnels, seven content types that produce 80% of the lift.
 Across the FORKOFF Founder-Funnel Cohort 2026, founders running this system convert one to two monthly podcast appearances into 30-50 distribution assets, lift founder-content reply rates 3.4x, and pre-warm cold outbound 2-4x.
-The numbers are not aspirational; they are the median outcome of running the four-block system with operational discipline.
+The 90% of founders who lack a repeatable system in 2026 get replaced by the 10% who build one.
+Saleshandy's 100M-email benchmark shows top performers hit 8.2% reply rates while the cold-email industry average sits at 3.4%; LinkBoost's 2026 founder cohort shows the same shape on LinkedIn.

-For founders who want to start without an agency, the first 90 days look like this: weeks 1-2, lock the narrative spine in writing (one page, three audiences, three messages); weeks 3-6, install a 4-3-2-1 weekly LinkedIn cadence and 30 minutes of daily reply discipline; weeks 7-10, book one to two podcast appearances and stand up a clipping operation; weeks 11-12, wire the demo form, the qualifying flow, and the inbound-DM SLA.
-By day 90, the founder owns a working version of the FOUNDER FUNNEL OS, even if the polish lags.
-Polish improves; the architecture is the unlock.
+For founders starting without an agency, the first 90 days: weeks 1-2 lock the narrative spine; weeks 3-6 install the 4-3-2-1 LinkedIn cadence and reply discipline; weeks 7-10 book podcast appearances and stand up clipping; weeks 11-12 wire the demo form, qualifying flow, and DM SLA.
+By day 90, the founder owns a working version of the FOUNDER FUNNEL OS.
+The next 24 months are the highest-leverage window to claim founder authority in any AI category.
+The founders who claim it in 2026 will dominate inbound through 2030.